 Passing through time and space, the trip begins to take on an ominous tone.
 The wide open spaces become marred by suburban sprawl and oil wells.
 What had been forests are now smoldering ruins.
 Debris strewn wetlands are evidence of more severe coastal flooding.
 But a funny thing happens on the way to the disaster.
 The family becomes more and more oblivious to their role in creating it.
 They each focus on their electronic view of what is happening.
 The teenage son falls into his shooter games of virtual violence.
 The teenage daughter falls into Pop Culture and its portrayal of beauty and acceptance.
 The mother wants to be in control but no one listens to her except her dog.
 The husband senses his male privilege slipping away so he grabs for his gun and bible.

-All of a sudden they are airborne.
-Entering the world of the Climate Change Theme Park, they are swept up by a tornado only to land in a raging forest fire.
-Then the seas rise and they are submerged, about to collide with the Statue of Liberty.
+Suddenly airborne by a tornado they enter the world of the ‘Climate Change Theme Park.’
+Landing in a raging forest fire the seas rise and they are submerged, about to collide with the Statue of Liberty.
 Are these disasters man made or just coincidence?
-Inquiring minds want to know.
-Is it all a hoax?
-Just fake weather?
+Enquiring minds want to know.
+Is it all a Hoax or just FAKE WEATHER!

-Climate Change Cruise, Gouache on Paper, 22"x30"
+SUV Twister, Gouache on Paper, 22"x30"